inssityo/inssityo-backend/docs/AUTH.md

 ## LOGIN

 User or landlord sign in process.
-Returns an `accessToken` and a `refreshToken`
+Returns an `accessToken` and a `refreshToken` and found user's data entry.

 **URL** : `/login/`